Azure/Avere/docs/pipeline_terraform.md

 The configurations implemented:
 - [vdbench-inmem](../src/terraform/examples/vfxt/vdbench) - 20 minutes
 - [vdbench-ondisk](../src/terraform/examples/vfxt/vdbench) - 40 minutes
+  - If running scale up and scale down, vdbench-ondisk is a failing scenario.

 Currently if vdbench is selected.
 It is kicked off and then goes into scale-up if that is selected.
 If nothing is selected, then it waits for vdbench completion.